liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 then please see the [user guide section on how to install the patching tool](http://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/patching-liferay-liferay-portal-6-2-user-guide-18-en).
 Once you have the patching tool installed, there are a few things you need to take care of before LCS can use it.
 Note that the commands below apply to Linux, Unix, and Mac systems.
-If you're on Windows, simply drop the `.sh` from each command.
+If you're running Windows, simply drop the `.sh` from each command.

 1. Navigate to the `patching-tool` directory on the command line.
 It's typically located on the same level as the app server directory.